Compare base fares from $1.25 • Per-mile rates from $1.05 • Updated 2026

 Save ~$0.35/ride

 How much does an Uber or Lyft cost in Dallas, TX?
 UberX base fares in Dallas start at $1.35 plus $1.10/mile and $0.20/minute.
 Lyft starts at $1.25 plus $1.05/mile and $0.18/minute.
 Standard taxi fares begin at $2.25 with $2.00/mile.
 Based on current rate cards, Lyft offers the lowest base fare in Dallas.
-Actual prices vary with distance, time of day, and surge demand.
-Compare all options below to find the cheapest ride for your specific route.
+Your real fare depends on distance, time of day, and live surge — the tables below break down every option so you can pick the cheapest ride for your route.

 | Service | Base Fare | Per Mile | Per Min | Booking Fee | Minimum |